Trailer Park Boys: The Movie

 12 October 2006

 Trailer Park Boys: The Movie is a feature length film of the television series Trailer Park Boys.
 Seeing as the ads and the film's trailer give away virtually nothing that will spoil the film I have decided not to give a plot synopsis and besides fans of the television series should know what they are in for and what to expect from the film.
+When I moved from Maryland to BC, one of the employees of the Baltimore moving company we used for the move was a raving maniac over the tv series and kept telling me I had to watch at least one show.
+So given his incredible enthusiasm I gave it a shot.
 I first started watching the television show back in the fall of 2005 and only after a few episodes I was hooked and have been watching it ever since even if the episodes are re-runs.
-The show itself is like a comedy soap opera.
+They guy from the moving company was absolutely correct - the show itself is like a comedy soap opera.
 In the first couple of episodes we are introduced to the main characters and more as the series goes on.
 The characters go through various humorous situations and some real life problems as well.
 Many would dismiss the show and call it vulgar and unappealing due to the language in the series and the occasional drug use and mild violence.
 To me while watching this show the three main characters Ricky, Julian and Bubbles grew on me and I started to like them and there were times when they would make me laugh and times when I would feel genuinely sorry for them.
 The series also has some of the most interesting side characters of any series I have ever seen as well.
 What I like about the show so much is that it is almost always constantly funny and keeps a smile on my face even if I have seen the same episode over and over again.
 The show is always entertaining and intriguing and never loses steam not even for a second.
 Also the show has a lot of heart.
 Family and friends are really important to these guys and deep down they care for each other and try to take care of one another and there are some episodes that are downright touching and heart warming.
 I 'am pleased to say that everything I liked about the series is there in this full length movie.
 The same great characters and side characters are there, there is humour, there is heart and it is entertaining from start to finish and it's just like watching a full length episode of the series, so overall I was not disappointed.
 If you are a fan of the television show then I can see no reason why you would not like the movie.
 And on the other hand if you are not a fan of the series the chances are great that you will not like the movie either.
 If you are however interested in the movie I do suggest you watch the show first to get acquainted with the characters and all the different things they have been through.
 The show is still on television and if you don't get that particular station you can find the episodes on DVD.
 Trailer Park Boys is one of my favourite television shows on the air right now, so seeing as the movie is just like the show or maybe even better than I'm sure you can understand why I loved this movie and consider it to be one of the best films of 2006.
 I applaud the cast and crew for making a great series and pulling off an excellent movie as well.
 Good job guys you made something great and fans like me will not be disappointed by this movie and like I said earlier it is one of the best films of the year and one of the best recent comedies of the last few years as well.

 A great time was had by all!